gpupo/netshoes-sdk/README.md

 Name | Version | Description
 -----|---------|------------------------------------------------------
 codeclimate/php-test-reporter | v0.3.2 | PHP client for reporting test coverage to Code Climate
-doctrine/annotations | v1.2.7 | Docblock Annotations Parser
-doctrine/cache | v1.6.0 | Caching library offering an object-oriented API for many cache backends doctrine/collections | v1.3.0 | Collections Abstraction library
-doctrine/common | v2.5.3 | Common Library for Doctrine projects
-doctrine/inflector | v1.1.0 | Common String Manipulations with regard to casing and singular/plural rules.
-doctrine/instantiator | 1.0.5 | A small, lightweight utility to instantiate objects in PHP without invoking their constructors doctrine/lexer | v1.0.1 | Base library for a lexer that can be used in Top-Down, Recursive Descent Parsers. gpupo/cache | 1.3.0 | Caching library that implements PSR-6 gpupo/common | 1.6.6 | Common Objects
+doctrine/instantiator | 1.0.5 | A small, lightweight utility to instantiate objects in PHP without invoking their constructors gpupo/cache | 1.3.0 | Caching library that implements PSR-6
+gpupo/common | 1.7.3 | Common Objects
-gpupo/common-sdk | 2.0.11 | Componente de uso comum entre SDKs para integração a partir de aplicações PHP com Restful webservices guzzle/guzzle | v3.9.3 | PHP HTTP client.
-This library is deprecated in favor of https://packagist.org/packages/guzzlehttp/guzzle monolog/monolog | 1.19.0 | Sends your logs to files, sockets, inboxes, databases and various web services myclabs/deep-copy | 1.5.1 | Create deep copies (clones) of your objects phpdocumentor/reflection-common | 1.0 | Common reflection classes used by phpdocumentor to reflect the code structure phpdocumentor/reflection-docblock | 3.1.0 | With this component, a library can provide support for annotations via DocBlocks or otherwise retrieve information that is embedded in a DocBlock.
+gpupo/common-sdk | 2.2.0 | Componente de uso comum entre SDKs para integração a partir de aplicações PHP com Restful webservices guzzle/guzzle | v3.9.3 | PHP HTTP client.
+This library is deprecated in favor of https://packagist.org/packages/guzzlehttp/guzzle monolog/monolog | 1.20.0 | Sends your logs to files, sockets, inboxes, databases and various web services myclabs/deep-copy | 1.5.1 | Create deep copies (clones) of your objects phpdocumentor/reflection-common | 1.0 | Common reflection classes used by phpdocumentor to reflect the code structure phpdocumentor/reflection-docblock | 3.1.0 | With this component, a library can provide support for annotations via DocBlocks or otherwise retrieve information that is embedded in a DocBlock.